GroupAdminTeam/Kernel-Panic/README.md

-# 🍿Kernel-Panic-SnackDeployer 9000
+# 🍿Kernel-Panic-Snack-Deployer 9000
 **Real-Time Kernel Deployment System**

-Welcome to the *Kernel-Panic-SnackDeployer 9000*, the analog-based, user-interactive system for real-time corn kernel expansion and flavor distribution.
+Welcome to the *Kernel-Panic-Snack-Deployer 9000*, the analog-based, user-interactive system for real-time corn kernel expansion and flavor distribution.

 ---